-SB 1464, Underground Facility Damage Prevention and Safety, passed the Senate Banking and Insurance Committee with an amendment.
+HB 1095, Underground Facility Damage Prevention and Safety, passed the House Commerce Committee with an amendment.
 The amendment deleted the establishment of an underground facility damage prevention review panel and charges the Sunshine State One-Call of Florida, Inc. with reviewing reports of violations, and identifying issues regarding damage prevention and enforcement.
-The State Fire Marshal would have sole investigative authority over alleged incidents involving high-priority subsurface installations, and to issue citations and impose civil penalties for violations.
-Further, the amendment still contains the transfer of reporting requirements from the "system" to the "member-operator".
+The State Fire Marshal would have sole investigative authority over alleged incidents involving high-priority subsurface installations (gas and hazardous material pipelines) and to issue citations and impose civil penalties for violations.
+Further, the amendment still contains the transfer of reporting infractions to the Fire Marshall from the 811 system to the member-operator or excavator however, this would apply only for infractions dealing with high-priority subsurface installations.
+The bill is now identical to SB 1464 which still has one committee of reference.